 - Alternatively, one of the following must apply:

-For students with a history of a prior positive TB skin test, a blood test is required.
-If a blood test is positive, a chest X-ray and any treatment received is required.
+For students with a history of a prior positive TB skin test (>10mm), a blood test is required.
+If a blood test is positive, documentation of a chest X-ray and any treatment received is required.
 The student’s healthcare provider must attest that baseline screening has been provided and that the student is free from active TB infection.
 Copies of lab and X-ray results must be included with the attestation form.

 Minnesota background study